chriszackpinto/guessTheNumber/README.md

 # Guess-the-Number-Game

+Coursework

-Vanilla Javascript with DOM manipulation - Part of a course
+Vanilla Javascript with DOM manipulation

 Guess a random number from 1 to 20